Blood and Thunder on the Steppes

 - Administrative divisions transcending tribal boundaries

 These innovations transformed a collection of warring tribes into the nucleus of what would become the largest contiguous land empire in history.
-The unified Mongol nation now had the organization and military might to project power far beyond the steppes.
+The unified Mongol nation now had the organization and military strength to project power far beyond the steppes.

 Looking Ahead